karlhulme/jsonotron/readme.md

 ## Continuous Deployment

+Any pushes or pull-requests on non-master branches will trigger the test runner.

-Any commits to master will cause the library to be re-published.
+Any pushes to master will cause the library to be re-published.